 Try these troubleshooting procedures before metric grouping issues become too big of a problem.

 By default, the Java agent names transactions based on your framework and the various components of your application.
 However, if the Java agent is configured to disable component-based naming, it will not be able to properly name those transactions.
 This will often lead to a metric grouping issue.

 To troubleshoot your Java agent configuration: If component-based naming has been disabled, re-enable it.

 Some metric grouping issues can be resolved simply by upgrading your New Relic agent.
 Unless you have a good reason not to, New Relic recommends always upgrading to the most recent version.

 To troubleshoot your Java agent version, refer to the Java agent release notes.
 The release notes summarize fixes and changes, including situations where agent-related metric grouping issues have been corrected.

-After detecting a metric grouping issue, New Relic automatically applies a metric limit to your application.
-This prevents new metric names from coming into your application.
+After detecting a metric grouping issue, New Relic automatically applies a metric limit to your app.
+This prevents new metric names from coming into your app.

 The metric limit prevents the problem from getting any worse.
 However, before New Relic can remove the limit, the cause of the metric grouping issue must be resolved.

 Once the underlying problem has been managed, New Relic Support will check your application to make sure that: